 I grabbed hold of the Torah and hugged it close,

-My head going into it's cover and pressing against it
+My head going into it's cover

-With eyes closed and in a moment before we began to sing
+With eyes closed and in a moment

 I felt my soul travel off to be with Him

-Enraptured and enfolded by His Almighty presence
+Enraptured and enfolded

-For an instant all cares and worries faded
+All cares and worries faded

-I thought to myself this must be what it is like
+This must be what it is like

 To pass from this world to the next